jipegit/OSXAuditor/CONTRIBUTING.md

 ### Submitting Code
 If your changes need to be modified due to some reviews, it is less clutter to tweak an isolated feature branch and push it again.

-We love pull requests.
+We welcome pull requests.
 Here's a quick guide:

 1. Fork the repo.

 2. Create a feature branch.

-3. Build build build!!!
+3. Build.

 4. Push to your fork and submit a pull request.